-Lead: Support: Estimated Cost: Timeline: EDD, HED DWS, Higher Education \$\$ Medium-term that is not readily available at the university or through the industry partner.
+Lead: Support: Estimated Cost: Timeline: EDD, HED DWS, Higher Education \$\$ Medium-term

+Collaborations between academia and the private sector often occur through the execution of research projects focused on addressing an industry or societal challenge.
+These collaborations, however, can be expensive, at times requiring access to purpose-built lab space or equipment that is not readily available at the university or through the industry partner.
 Minimizing the financial cost of collaboration, such as through a grant program, can encourage university-based researchers to engage with industry partners and can serve as an incentive for industry representatives to work with higher education and training institutions.